 Nick Kramer is your average gamer in his 30s.
-He’s a senior trainer for Chase Bank that pays him enough to take his fiancé along with indulging himself in his geek hobbies including video games.
+He’s a senior trainer for Chase Bank.
+A job that pays him enough to take his fiancé out to a nice dinner along with indulging himself in his geek hobbies such as video games.
 He buys two to three games a month, but he never sets foot in a store to purchase them.

 The NPD group – a marketing research company that tracks video games sales – reported in January that the video game industry took in $30.4 billion in revenue in 2016.
 The Commerce Department’s retail sales report for 2015 showed that sales in electronics stores were down from the previous year.
 Electronic stores sales dropped from $103.5 billion in 2014 to $102.1 billion in 2015.
 Of those different electronic stores, computer/software stores had one of the larger declines from $27.7 billion to $27.1 billion.